adamwdraper/Numeral-js/README.md

 6. To test your tests, run `grunt`

-7. When all your tests are passing, run `grunt build` to minify all files
+7. When all your tests are passing, run `grunt dist` to compile and minify all files

 8. Submit a pull request to the `develop` branch.

+### Formats

+Formats now exist in their own files and act more or less as plugins.
+Check out the [bytes format](https://github.com/adamwdraper/Numeral-js/blob/master/src/formats/bytes.js) for an example of how to create one.

 ### Locales